What Really Happened to Jasper Taylor?

 It was a dark and stormy night…

 We know how that sounds, but, in this case, it really was true.
-Cascadia was experiencing a tremendous electrical storm that combined the awesome power of a 100-year thunderstorm with a solar storm that disrupted power grids, electronic communications, and generally played havoc with any number of electrical systems.
+Cascadia was experiencing a tremendous electrical storm that combined the awesome power of a 100-year thunderstorm with a solar storm that disrupted power grids and electronic communications and generally played havoc with any number of electrical systems.

-One of those systems, according to records released by Paralux in the wake of Jasper Taylor’s death in 1986, was a particle accelerator that was badly damaged by the dual storms.
+According to records released by Paralux in the wake of Jasper Taylor’s death in 1986, one of those systems was a research device called a particle accelerator that was severely damaged by the dual storms.
 The accelerator malfunctioned and released a wave of electromagnetic radiation that was fatal to Taylor.
 Taylor was dead within ten minutes of exposure, according to internal Paralux documents.

-“If that’s the way it happened,” said Vernon Winchell, a particle physicist, “It would be the most incredibly painful ten minutes of Jasper’s life.
-It would have been like being cooked inside a vapor oven for ten minutes.
+“If that’s how it happened,” said Vernon Winchell, a particle physicist, “It would be the most incredibly painful ten minutes of Jasper’s life.
+It would have been like being cooked inside a vapour oven for ten minutes.
 The hope would be that he passed out from the pain quickly…”

 Winchell paused here.